AndersDeath/diary2/000-current.md

 # 26 June - Monday - Yerevan - 270 day of immigration

 I've been in the one apartment today that we might rent.
 It's nice place not so far from metro.
 Additionally Ksusha found an agent that will help us with looking for an apartment.
 She already sent some variants.
+If all good we will check them soon.